johannelwoo/cse210-03/README.md

 Attributes/purpose
-  listofwords - contains a list of Word objects, each with a word to guess player - contains a Player drawing - contains a drawing
+  listofwords - contains a list of Word objects, each with a word to guess player - contains a Player drawing - contains a Drawing

 Methods/purpose
   create_wordlist() - create a list of Word objects